carlsmith/coffeeshop/README.md

 ### Getting Started

 CoffeeShop is a purely in-browser application.
 You only need a server to serve the files to your browser.
-We host [an instance the shell server][1] on Google App Engine.
+We host [an instance of the shell server][1] on Google App Engine.
 You are welcome to use that URL.

 If you would like to publish or push to GitHub Gist, you will need a GitHub